The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

 If you’re hitting the trail during this season, start early to beat the heat and pack plenty of water.

-Glacier Point Road is closed during the winter months, so reaching the trail from Glacier Point is only possible if you’re up for a very long snowshoeing adventure.
+Glacier Point Road is closed during the winter months, so reaching the trail from Glacier Point is only possible if you’re up for a very long snowshoeing or cross country skiing adventure.

 As mentioned earlier, you can still access the Panorama Trail by hiking up from the valley via the Mist Trail and John Muir Trail (winter route).